Technocore-Inc/portmanteau/README.md

 - **Transparency**: Ensures that in high-pressure scenarios, the owner's wishes and security protocols are followed.

 These extended use cases further solidify the utility of the Portmanteau Wallet in real-life situations.
 The combination of innovative blockchain solutions and traditional security measures makes it resilient to a wide array of challenges.

+### ***Multitouch Wallet Unlock feature***:
+- Brings an enhanced level of security and personalization to the Portmanteau app.
+Every time a user attempts to unlock their wallet, a distinct set of fingerprint marks will be randomly distributed across the screen.
+Despite the random distribution, the owner would be able to recognize the correct pattern or sequence necessary to unlock the wallet.

+This innovation ensures that even if someone observes the unlock process multiple times, they would not be able to memorize or recreate the correct sequence due to its dynamic nature.
+This unique identification method, customizable by the user, relies on the user's deep familiarity with their chosen pattern, safeguarding the wallet against unauthorized access and offering a robust yet user-friendly security solution.